anders-kolstad/sdmShiny/README.md

 }
 ```

-I get some warning about the number of unique data points being five or less.
-But the models ran at least.
+I get some warning about the number of unique data points being five or less: *"Iteration limit reached without full convergence - check carefullyThe response has five or fewer unique values.
+Are you sure you want to do regression?"* But the models ran at least.
 Lets bring them back in to the environment.
 They're 3-20 20 MB each on file, or 17-55 when unzipped in the environment.

 ``` r
 for(i in 1:length(mySpecies3)){